aweymo-ui/aerial_timelapse/content/3_gee.md

     print('Error:', error);
   });
 ```
-**In a perfect world** I was hoping to create a code that would automatically overlay the date information of each photograph over its image, so the viewer would have a better frame of reference, but the best I was able to do was have this date information print when the script is run in the console.
-This information can then be fairly easily added over the frames using video editing software like Adobe Premiere
+Ideally, I wanted to create code that would automatically overlay the date information onto each photograph, providing viewers with a better frame of reference.
+However, the best I could achieve was to have this metadata "printed" in the console when the script runs.
+This data can then be easily added to the frames using video editing software like Adobe Premiere.
 ```
   // Define video export parameters with increased display time var videoParams = {